Morphism complexes of sets with relations

 \section{Introduction}

+One of the most remarkable applications of algebraic topology to combinatorics is Lov$\acute{\rm a}$sz's proof of Kneser's conjecture \cite{Lov}.
+He assigned a simplicial complex to a graph, and related its connectivity to the chromatic number.
+Hom complex was also introduced by Lov$\acute{\rm a}$sz in the context of the graph coloring problem, and was later developed by Babson and Kozlov in \cite{BK1} and \cite{BK2}.

+The object of the paper is to investigate Hom complexes.
+As was mentioned in \cite{Koz}, Hom complexes can be defined not only for graphs but for more general objects.
+In fact, Hom complexes of $r$-uniform hypergraphs were recently considered in \cite{IK} and \cite{Tha}.
+Thus we consider Hom complexes of more general objects, namely, $r$-{\it sets}.

-For a positive integer $r$, an $r$-set we say in this paper is a set $X$ with a subset of $X^r$.
-We introduce the notions of the poset $\Hom(X,Y)$ called the Hom complex and the simplicial set $\Sing (X,Y)$ called the singular complex for $r$-sets $X$ and $Y$.
+Throughout this paper, $r$ shall denote a fixed positive integer.
+An $r$-set is a pair $X=(V(X),R(X))$ consisting of a set $V(X)$ with a subset $R(X)$ of the $r$-times direct product of $V(X)$.
+We call $V(X)$ the vertex set of $X$ and $R(X)$ the $r$-relation of $X$.
+We note that $V(X)$ may be infinite.

-The motivation of this article is the research of the Hom complexes of graphs.
-To explain this, we first state the history of topological combinatorics.